jjvanzon/JJs-Reference-Architecture/patterns.md

 Using separate classes for `SideEffects`, creates overview over those pieces of business logic, that are quite creative in nature, and prevents these special things from getting entangled with other code.

 `SideEffects` might evaluate the conditions internally.
 So the caller of the `SideEffect` class does not know what conditions it has.
-The `SideEffect` could skip its own execution, if it wouldn't apply.
+The `SideEffect` could skip over its own execution, if it wouldn't apply.
 This makes the `SideEffect` fully responsible for what happens or not.
-What a `SideEffect` does might also depend on [entity status flags](aspects.md#entity-status-management).
+What a `SideEffect` does can also depend on [status flags](aspects.md#entity-status-management).

 ### LinkTo

 This pattern is about *bidirectional relationship synchronization*.
 It means for instance that if a parent property is set: `myProduct.Supplier = mySupplier`, then automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.

-To manage bidirectional relationships even when the underlying persistent technology does not have bidirectional relationship synchronization, you can link [entities](#entities) with `LinkTo` methods, instead of assigning properties or adding or removing from related collections directly.
-By calling the `LinkTo` methods, both ends of the relationship are kept in sync.
+To manage bidirectional relationships even when the underlying persistent technology does not do it for us, we could link [entities](#entities) with `LinkTo` methods, instead of setting *inverse properties* directly.
+By calling the `LinkTo` methods, both ends of the relationship are updated together.
 Here is a template for a `LinkTo` method that works for `1-to-n` relationships.
 Beware that all the checks and list operations can come with performance penalties.

 ```cs
 public static void LinkTo(this Child child, Parent parent)